wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 _BUT_, if what we need is to remove duplicates, or do mathematical operations like combining lists (unions), we can, and _SHOULD_ always use sets.

-I have to mention that **when iterating over, sets are outperformed by lists**, so prefer them if that is what you need.
+I have to mention that **when iterating over, lists outperform sets**, so prefer them if that is what you need.
 Why?
 Well, this article does not intend to explain the inner workings of sets, but here are a couple of links where you can read about it:

 - [Time Complexity](https://wiki.python.org/moin/TimeComplexity)
 - [How is set() implemented?](https://stackoverflow.com/questions/3949310/how-is-set-implemented)